FAIR Local Search Guide

 • Ask for fee model, deliverable format, turnaround time, travel terms, rush terms, revision policy, and relevant Santa Fe or New Mexico assignment experience.

 • How should I find art appraisal services in Santa Fe?
-Start with the Santa Fe directory filter, then compare New Mexico profiles by specialty, fee disclosure, intended-use fit, inspection availability, and whether the work needs a local visit, a category specialist, or both.
+Start with the Santa Fe filter, then compare New Mexico profiles by specialty, fee disclosure, intended-use fit, inspection availability, and whether the work needs a local visit, a category specialist, or both.

 • Should I use a Santa Fe appraiser or a specialist outside Santa Fe?
 Use a Santa Fe or New Mexico appraiser when inspection logistics, estate access, fragile handling, gallery records, or insurance timing requires local documentation.
 Use a specialist when attribution, artist market, maker, period, material, provenance, or market tier is the central risk.